PROFILE

 have the largest and most visible foreign

-increased U.S. investment, American
+attract increased U.S. investment, American

 passport-holders are entitled to visa-free entry